 We are also sourcing taxonomic identification guides to deep-sea groups.
 These can include original descriptions with traditional keys, monographs, reviews and online interactive keys.
 These are provided as links on the relevant taxon pages.
 Please consider contributing identification sources.

 Marine, Classification, Deep sea, Species, Taxonomy, World Ocean, World Waters, Animalia, Bacteria, Chromista, Protozoa

 University of Southampton (SOTON), partner

-University of Southampton; National Oceanography Centre (NOCS), more, partner
+University of Southampton; National Oceanography Centre (NOC), more, partner

 Flanders Marine Institute (VLIZ), more, database developer